A Guide to Teaching Kids to Sew and the Essential Supplies You Need

 You can just as readily use embroidery floss, crochet cotton, perle cotton or wool which are thicker threads.
 If you use these thicker threads you’ll need a needle with a larger eye such as a chenille 20.

 I use felt for many of my projects.
 It’s easy to use, doesn’t fray and comes in an amazing array of colours.
 The first thing you should know about felt is that there are different types of felt.
 The three main types you’ll find are (1) pure wool felts (2) wool blend felts and (3) acrylic felts.
 Pure wool felt is a beautiful fabric but way too expensive to use in workshops.
-Acrylic felts are inexpensive but the quality between brands can differ noticeably.
+Acrylic felts are by far the most popular felt used for kids.
+It’s inexpensive but the quality between brands can differ noticeably.
 They can be very hard to sew and sometimes they can be very scratchy to the touch making sewing not a really pleasant experience, especially for kids.
+But some acrylic felts are soft and are easy for kids to use and sew with.

 In my workshops I use wool blend felts because they’re reasonably priced and are soft and easy to work with.
 As always if you’re not sure if the felt is good, try it out, make a project with it and see how it feels to sew with.